jonpetri/CollectGame/README.md

 # Tools
 Useful information about used tools (version...)
 - **Cmake**

 version 3.12.0 for linux building, and version 3.5.2 for windows building (cross compilation with MXE).
 -> So I cant use the command: add_executable(TargetName) , and had to do it with add_executable(TargetName, sources), in the old way.
 You can run cmake from a sub folder called "build*", as git ignore them.

 - **Boost**

 version 1.58 for linux building, and version 1.60 for windows building

+- **OS**

+I built everything (including windows binaries) on Linux (Cross compilation with MXE).
+The project should be compilable natively on Windows, but I never tried.
+The unit tests pass on windows as well.

 <br><a name="p5"></a>
 # Issues